jags111/text2mesh/README.md

 ![crochet candle](images/vases.gif)
 **Text2Mesh** is a method for text-driven stylization of a 3D mesh, as described in "Text2Mesh: Text-Driven Neural Stylization for Meshes" (forthcoming).

+3D mesh stylization driven by a text input in PyTorch.
+The text2mesh drives a modified mesh from base mesh based on clip prompt inputs and derives its texture and final results by same.

 # Getting Started
 ### Installation